 The commands above will take the input video, the .mp4 file.
 It will then cut 10 minutes from your video starting from 00:05:20.
 Then, your output will be from 00:05:20 - 00:15:20.

 The -ss command represents the video's starting point, and the -t represents the duration from the starting point.
 Additionally, the -c:v copy -c:a copy commands are used to copy the original audio and video without re-encoding.
+That's how you can trim a video by duration with FFmpeg.

 You can use the command below if you want to cut your videos at the exact time.
+Still, don't forget to hit the Enter key after inputting the command.

 As you can see from the commands above, it uses -to to indicate the exact time you want to cut from your video.
 The trimmed video will start from 00:05:10 - 00:15:30, which results in a 10 to 20 seconds video.
 Note that the command will be an error when you specify a -to smaller than the -ss.
 It will also be an error if you put -ss before -i, -to because -i and -to indicate the duration of your video.
+That's how easily you can trim a video with FFmpeg at a specific time.

 Method 4.
-Cut video with re-encoding
+Cut video with Re-Encoding

-Tipard Video Converter Ultimate is among the best top-notching applications if you want to trim your videos.
+Tipard Video Converter Ultimate is among the best top-notch applications if you want to trim your videos.
 And does not just trim videos; it also has tons of advanced editing features you can use.
-Additionally, you can trim your with its video trimmer feature by just moving the start and end points in the Timeline.
+Additionally, you can trim your video with its video trimmer feature by just moving the start and end points in the Timeline.
 You can also use this software if you want to split your videos.
 What's even more impressive about Tipard Video Converter Ultimate is that it has a batch trimming process where you can cut two or more videos simultaneously.
 Furthermore, it supports all video and audio formats and is available on all platforms.
 Therefore, this software is the answer if you are searching for another way to use FFmpeg to clip videos.

 How to use Tipard Video Converter Ultimate to trim videos:

-Step 2 And on the first interface, go to the Toolbox panel.
+Step 2Go to the More Tools panel.
 And then, select the Video Trimmer feature.

-Step 5 Finally, tick the Export button at the bottom right corner of the interface to save your output from this video cutter.
-Then, in just a second, your output will be ready.
+Step 5Finally, click the Export button at the bottom right corner of the interface to save your output from this video cutter.
+With this FFmpeg alternative, it will be very easy to trim your videos.

 Part 3.
 Things Users Should Know About Using FFmpeg to Cut Videos